alexisxmartinez/Brain_Size_LR/README.md

-# 🧠 Does brain size allow us to predict intelligence?
+# 🧠 Is it possible to predict intelligence based on brain size?

 ## Project Overview 📋